chriskward/chriskward/README.md

 <br>

 [Numerical Methods](https://github.com/chriskward/numerical-methods)
 Code and notebooks exploring gradient descent with numpy and curve rectification/interpolation.
+Still a work in progresss with more to be added shortly.

 <br>